heiner/heiner.github.com/_drafts/random-samples.md

 2015, the long-time Google head of recruitment Laszlo Bock described some of the ideas of early Google in his book.
-They include nifty ideas like programming-related easter eggs in Google search and McKinsey-style brainsteasers.
-Few if any of the cool ideas worked, and Google instead relied ~four structured interviews from a shared pool with defined rubrics.[^google]
+They include nifty ideas like programming-related easter eggs in Google search and McKinsey-style brainteasers.
+Few if any of the cool ideas worked, and Google instead relied on ~four structured interviews from a shared pool with defined rubrics.[^google]

 [^google]: This was when Google was cool.